diogoff/trackml-100/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/trackml-100/master/images/track.png" width="600"></p>

 This means that only one candidate track will be considered for each unique sequence of detectors.
+However, different routes may share some detectors, so candidate tracks may compete for test hits on some detectors.

+Better candidate tracks (i.e. the ones with smaller average distance) will be given priority in picking their test hits.
+Other candidate tracks (with larger average distances) will have to pick their test hits from the leftovers.

+This could make some candidate tracks even worse, by slightly increasing their average distance.
+For simplicity, we do not update the average distances for tracks.
+All decisions are made based on average distance that was calculated initially, without considering conflicts.

 ## The solution in 3 steps